 Sir Hugh Palliser

 1723-96.
 He was born at Kirk Deighton in the West Riding of Yorkshire on 26 February 1723, the only son of Hugh Palliser, a humble and obscure landowner and captain in the army who died whilst Palliser was still a boy, and of his wife, Mary Robinson.
 He was the uncle of Captain George Robinson Walters.

-On 3 July 1746 Palliser was promoted commander of the sloop Weazel 16 in which he quickly scooped up a number of French privateers including the Icantie from Boulogne and the Fortune from Honfleur off the Isle of Wight on 8 October.
-On 25 November he was posted to the Captain 70 bearing the broad pennant of Commodore the Hon.
-Edward Legge in the Leeward Islands, although this was but a brief command as his senior officer died in September 1747.
+On 3 July 1746 Palliser was promoted commander of the sloop Weazel 16, in which he quickly scooped up a number of French privateers including the Icantie from Boulogne and the Fortune from Honfleur off the Isle of Wight on 8 October.
+On 25 November he was posted to the Captain 70 bearing the broad pennant of Commodore Hon.
+Edward Legge in the Leeward Islands, although this was but a brief command as Legge died in September 1747.
 He afterwards served in the Sutherland 50 before being invalided home to England in March 1748 after receiving a severe wound when an arms chest exploded, one that incapacitated him for the rest of his life.